BREAKING!

 Use a vendor selection matrix

-A vendor selection matrix is a decision-making tool that you can use to evaluate and compare different vendors based on various criteria.
+A vendor selection matrix is a decision-making tool that you can use to evaluate and compare different vendors based on well-defined vendor selection criteria.
 It helps businesses make more informed, objective, and transparent decisions when choosing vendors.

 Key features of a vendor selection matrix include: